greenonline/TRS80Taipan/Listings/Apple_II_Hi-Res_routines.md

       - Line 5880???
     - What determines the speed of sinking for CALL
   - CALL 2368 (Ship flash and damage animation???)
-    - what determines which ship (screen location)
+    - What determines which ship (screen location)
       - Line 5880???
-    - what determines how much damage
+    - What determines how much damage